comeon-group/comeon-javascript-test/README.md

 * List categories from /categories ajax call.
 * Provide functionality for filtering by typing.
 * Provide functionality to filter by category.
-* Make it possible to start a game by clicking on the name or icon.
+* Make it possible to start a game by clicking on the play icon.

 ### Game play screen